codership/documentation/galeracluster/source/training/tutorials/galera-backup.rst

 Back-ups are important for many reasons:  User errors are inevitable |---| such as tables dropped and rows deleted inadvertently |---| and there’s always the chance that a server crashes or is physically damaged in some other way.
 As a result, to ensure regular and good back-ups, you should develop some back-up policies.

 First, make sure your back-ups are complete.
-If you're using binary logs, be sure that you make a back-up of them.
+If you are using binary logs, be sure that you make a back-up of them.
 Also, make back-up copies of the database configuration files.

    .. only:: html